 For a Whois query for a domain name with variant labels, should the variant labels be included in the response?
 What if the language or script of the variants cannot be understood or displayed by the user making the request?
 How could this be determined, since the WHOIS protocol does not have a mechanism to signal encoding?

-If a U-label is reserved in the registry database but is not present in the DNS, should a Whois request for the domain name return a referral indicating the name is a variant of another name or return the response for the other name? or Should the response indicate that the name does not exist?
+If a variant U-label is withheld-only (i.e., not active) in the registry database, should a Whois request for the domain name return a referral indicating the name is a variant of another name or return the response for the other name? or should the response indicate that the name does not exist?

 Is there a need for an additional query/service, which returns the Label Variant Set against a requested domain name?
 Should such a service also return the status of each label in the set?

-Would the response against a blocked variant label be different from responses to labels with other status (reserved, allocated, etc.)?
+Would the response against a blocked variant label be different from responses to labels with other status (withheld, allocated, etc.)?

 Will the creation and expiration dates of the Variant Label Set be inherited from the fundamental label, as suggested?
 If yes, then if a variant label is either added or changes its state, how will this information be part of the Domain Name Registration Data?
 Would history be maintained and communicated for such changes?